 In 2016, a group of cabi Stylists journeyed to Rwanda to spend time with some of our Sister Entrepreneurs.
 "Going to Rwanda changed everything for me.
 I saw how what we’re doing doesn’t just impact individuals—as more women work together, they are changing whole nations and economies," cabi Stylist Carolyn Drummond said.
 "And it doesn’t take much to make a real difference—there are such easy ways to contribute through cabi."

-Join us in taking action against extreme global poverty in these three ways: begin a career as a cabi Stylist and be paired with a Sister Entrepreneur, round up your cabi purchase through our Make a Change Program (all proceeds help fund small business loans), or purchase the Tribute Necklace supporting The Heart of cabi Foundation.
+Join us in taking action against extreme global poverty in these three ways: begin a career as a cabi Stylist and be paired with a Sister Entrepreneur, round up your cabi purchase through our Make a Change Program (all proceeds help fund small business loans), or purchase the Petal Blouse supporting The Heart of cabi Foundation.
 With each of these actions, we’ll move closer to stamping out global poverty.
 And so, imagine again that moment when you’re sitting with your family sharing the role you played in making this a reality.
 As anthropologist Margaret Mead said, "Never doubt that a small group of thoughtful, committed citizens can change the world—itˇs the only thing that ever has."
 This is cabi’s living legacy—and we invite you to be part of it.